March 29th, 2021

-And if you think ‘Pfft well coffee is coffee’, then you seriously NEED to try some experimenting with ‘real’ fresh coffee - you’ll be blown away.
+And if you think ‘Pfft well coffee is coffee’, then you seriously NEED to try experimenting with ‘real’ coffee - you’ll be blown away.

 Since its inception in 1938, the instant coffee market has grown to account for 25% of all retail brewed coffee consumed worldwide.
-Funnily enough, it’s the traditionally tea-drinking nations where the uptake of this convenience beverage has been so huge, notably China and the UK.
+Unsurprisingly, it’s the traditionally tea-drinking nations where the uptake of this convenience beverage has been so huge, notably China and the UK.

-In contrast, freshly brewed coffee is ingrained in the daily routine of nearly all of Europe (bar the UK and Ireland) along with the US + Canada.
+In contrast, freshly brewed coffee is ingrained into the daily routines of nearly all of Europeans (bar the UK and Ireland) along with folk in the US + Canada.

-The reason instant coffee has been so successful in certain parts of the world, is availability, cost and convenience.
-In fact it could be true that if you get this combination right, you can probably sell just about anything, regardless of quality.
+The reason instant coffee has been so successful in certain parts of the world is due to availability, cost and convenience.
+In fact, it could be true that if you get this combination right, you can probably sell just about anything, regardless of quality.

-Of course, you don’t have to grind your own beans to get a killer mug, we’ve got a collection of awesome coffees which are ultra speedy but just as flavoursome and high in caffeine.
+But you don’t have to grind your own beans to get a killer mug - we’ve got a collection of awesome coffees which create you an ultra speedy brew which is just as flavoursome and high in caffeine.